-I've just finished reading State of the World 2010: Transforming Cultures: From Consumerism to Sustainability.
-Although I haven't quite formulated it yet, my New Year's resolution will certainly involve taking the book's message to heart.
+I've just finished reading State of the World 2010: Transforming Cultures: From Consumerism to Sustainability

 The book compiles essays on the roles of cultural traditions, education, business, government, and media in helping us move from the over-consumptive status quo to lifestyles that are sustainable, given our finite supply of natural resources.
 I am intrigued by the last section where several social movements are reviewed.
 Such social movements will be necessary to inspire people and teach them how to shift gears.
 In a world with less oil and more severe weather and disease, we will need new to learn to value simple happiness that is not propped up by material possessions.